knuckleswtf/scribe-docs/laravel/100-migrating-apidoc.md

 - The `laravel.autoload` key is now `laravel.add_routes`, and is `true` by default.
 - The `laravel.docs_url` key is now `/docs` by default (no longer `/doc`).
 This means if you're using `laravel` docs type, your docs will be at `<your-app>/docs`.
 - The `requestHeaders` stage in the `strategies` item has been renamed to `headers`.
 - Scribe no longer outputs Markdown as an intermediate step, but instead YAML.
-See [details](todo) for how to worj with them.
+See [details](architecture#what-are-those-yaml-files-for) for how to work with them.
 - The `rebuild` command has been removed.
 Instead, if you want Scribe to skip the extraction phase and go straight to converting the existing YAML to HTML, run `php artisan scribe:generate --no-extraction`.
 - `logo` is now `false` by default, so no logo spot will be shown in the docs.
 - If you specify a `logo`, it will no longer be copied to the docs folder.
 Rather, the path to be logo will be used as-is as the `src` for the `<img>` tag in the docs.
 This means that you must use a URL or a path that's publicly accessible.